pbosetti/c-cnc/README.md

 The development is carried out in Visual Studio Code (VS Code for brevity).

-I suggest to congugure VS Code with the following settings.
+I suggest to configure VS Code with the following settings.
 Open the settings file: `Ctrl`+`Shift`+`p` then type `json` and select the item "Preferences: Open Settings (JSON)".
 Then be sure that the list contains the following items:

 ```json
 {